felixleopoldo/benchpress/docs/source/available_parameters.rst

 ``trilearn_hyper-dir``
 -------------------------------

-An object of the trilearn hyper-dir module defines a catagorical decomposable model by sampling the parameters from the hyper Dirichlet distribution (Dawid and Lauritzen, 1993), with specified equivalent sample size (pseudo obs) and number of levels per variable (n levels).
+An object of the trilearn hyper-dir module defines a catagorical decomposable model by sampling the parameters from the hyper Dirichlet distribution [1]_, with specified equivalent sample size (pseudo obs) and number of levels per variable (n levels).

 ..
 See  `JSON schema <https://github.com/felixleopoldo/benchpress/blob/master/schema/docs/config-definitions-notears-parameter-sampling-for-gaissian-bayesian-networks.md>`_